top of page

 Wound dressings are big business.

 One could argue that dressing changes is the central pillar of our provincial health plan's prescribed treatment protocol.
-Because dressing changes are not overly difficult to perform, it's something our provincial health plans cover.
+Because dressings are important, because dressing changes are not overly difficult to perform, and because the dressing changes are usually by the largest health care providers in the province with the largest lobby--it's something our provincial health plans cover.

 While dressings are important in wound care, the question, however, is whether dressings should be the central thrust of our wound care strategy.
 Do the dressings actually do what they claim to do?
-And are fancy dressings worth the resources we invest?
+And are fancy dressings worth the resources we invest--at the expense of other treatment options?

 What's Most Important in Wound Care?